JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

    If you need some information, then pack the required data into a string and return an Incomplete type based on this string.

 3. `complete()` is a method that resolves an Incomplete type into a Complete type.
-   All strings of Incomplete types are sequentially passed to this method, the method should return a Complete type for them.
+   All strings of Incomplete types are sequentially passed to this method, it should return a Complete type for them.

 4. `getBySignature()` is a method with which you can provide additional elements or references.